tylerlong/hubot-ringcentral/README.md

 This adapter uses the following environment variables:

-- `HUBOT_GLIP_APP_KEY` - RingCentral App Key.
+- `RINGCENTRAL_CLIENT_ID` - RingCentral App Key.
-- `HUBOT_GLIP_APP_SECRET` - RingCentral App Secret.
+- `RINGCENTRAL_CLIENT_SECRET` - RingCentral App Secret.
-- `HUBOT_GLIP_SERVER` - This is the Glip API server.
+- `RINGCENTRAL_SERVER` - This is the Glip API server.
 Optional.
 By default it's `https://platform.ringcentral.com`.
 Use `https://platform.devtest.ringcentral.com` for sandbox
-- `HUBOT_GLIP_BOT_SERVER` - The server that your bot is running on.
+- `RINGCENTRAL_BOT_SERVER` - The server that your bot is running on.
+If you use ngork for development, the uri should be `https://xxxxx.ngrok.io`.

 ## Note

 When you create the app on RingCentral.
-You need to set the OAuth Redirect URI to `${HUBOT_GLIP_BOT_SERVER}/oauth`.
+You need to set the OAuth Redirect URI to `${RINGCENTRAL_BOT_SERVER}/oauth`.

-For example, if your bot is running on local with ngrok url `https://xxxxx.ngrok.io`, you should set the OAuth Redirect URI to `https://xxxxx.ngrok.io/oauth`.
+For example, if your bot is running on local with ngrok uri `https://xxxxx.ngrok.io`, you should set the OAuth Redirect URI to `https://xxxxx.ngrok.io/oauth`.